vsmottin/pSTL-Bench/PotentialBenchmarks.md

 ## Group 7 - Special Algo vs custom implementation (e.g for_each)

 * Copy logic with std::foreach and once with actual std::copy
-* inclusive_scan vs ...
 * transfer_reduce vs all_off
 * tranform_reduce vs count_if with structs
-* count sort implementation for_each vs parallel sort
 * count_if vs for_each
-* transform vs for_each
+* transform vs for_each (various kind of bodies)
 * serial transform + reduce vs transform_reduce (idea to show you should not have "serial stops")

+Not possible:
+* count sort implementation for_each vs parallel sort //sadly not really possible without using a hard cut on performance because using atomics
+* inclusive_scan vs ...

 The goal is to see is there a difference between writing the operation and managing the values by yourself or not.